Thyroid Medication Can Worsen Blood Sugar Control in People with Diabetes

 A blood glucose reading showing an unexpected spike after starting thyroid medication

-The Connection Between Thyroid and Glucose
+What is the Connection Between Thyroid Medication and Blood Sugar?

 Prescribing Information for Synthroid